NeonWilderness/twoday/docs/layouts.md

 alias | string | a blog's alias

 - requires: successful login
-- returns: layoutUrl as string
+- returns: layoutName as string

 > This is a syntactic sugar function to the full info provider function *getLayout()*.